Published on August 5th, 2020 and Updated on April 8th, 2021

 DNA Tests and How They Can Determine Your Baby’s Look

 DNA is found in every cell of the human body—except red blood cells which lack a nucleus to house DNA—and nearly all cells have identical DNA.
 Which means you can use any human cell to perform a DNA test.
 Have you ever wondered “will my baby’s eyes stay blue” or “how tall will my child be?”
 Easy-to-collect skin cells can tell you about eye color, saliva can determine height, blood can tell you about freckling.
 They all contain the DNA needed to determine the genetic code of the entire person.
-Even tears contain “shed cells” which hold DNA (though tears don’t make for the easiest sample to test or collect!) and could tell you if your newborn baby will have red hair or green eyes.
+Even tears contain “shed cells” which hold DNA (though tears don’t make for the easiest sample to test or collect!) and could tell you if your newborn baby will have an inherited trait such as red hair or green eyes.

 As a parent, you want to know what your baby will look like as she grows up.
 And while there’s something to be said about the element of surprise—there’s also the fun and joy in discovering now how your child will look when she’s older, as well as the excitement of comparing her traits with yours.